 Hypovolemic shock is most often the result of blood loss after a major blood vessel bursts or from a serious injury.
 This is called hemorrhagic shock.
 You can also get it from heavy bleeding related to pregnancy, from burns, or even from severe vomiting and diarrhea.

 Injuries from a deep cut or hard impact as well as illnesses could lead to hypovolemic shock.
 These include:

 - Broken bones around your hips

-- Cuts on your head
+- Cuts on your head and neck

 - Damage to organs in your belly, including your spleen, liver, and kidneys, because of a car accident, bad fall, or other trauma

 - A tear in your heart or a large blood vessel, or a weakened spot in a large blood vessel that could burst

 - Problems with your digestive tract, such as ulcers

 During labor, delivery, or within the following 24 hours, a woman may bleed heavily.
 It can also happen if the placenta peels away from the wall of the uterus before a baby is born, or if a cyst ruptures.

 Ectopic pregnancies are also dangerous.
 When an embryo outside of the uterus gets too large, it can damage organs and cause heavy internal bleeding.